dsoman24/minesweeper/README.md

 - https://www.youtube.com/watch?v=G2kd745uYuo&ab_channel=CodingChannel

 ## To-do
 - [ ] Fix bug that largely affects larger games - 0 solutions are found and the bot crashes with a 0/0 error.
 This bug is likely in simplifying.
+Might occur when the "frontier" has all probability 0.
 - [ ] Complexity analysis of the algorithm.
 - [X] Visualize the bot in action
 - [X] Performance analysis.